Andr3Carvalh0/KPN-iTV-Slackbot/README.md

 	"ADMIN_SIGNING_SECRET": "${Token used to authenticate the admin/debug requests.
-You can pick anything}, "ANDROID_TV_CHANNEL": "${Webhook value or channel id to post messages. eg: T4V9UKUTB/B01A23PGG9E/ABABABABABABABABABABAB or ABABABABABA for a webhook or channel id, respectably}", "APP_STORE_APPLICATION_ID": "${The app store application id. eg: 453092149}", "BASE_URL": "${The url to the server location.
+You can pick anything}, "ANDROID_TV_CHANNEL": "${Webhook value or channel id to post messages. eg: T4V9UKUTB/B01A23PGG9E/ABABABABABABABABABABAB or ABABABABABA for a webhook or channel id, respectably}", "APP_STORE_APPLICATION_ID": "${The app store application id. eg: 453092149}", "APPS_TEAM_CHANNEL": "${Webhook value or channel id to post messages. eg: T4V9UKUTB/B01A23PGG9E/ABABABABABABABABABABAB or ABABABABABA for a webhook or channel id, respectably}", "BASE_URL": "${The url to the server location.
 If running locally it would be: localhost:3000/}", "BIG_QUERY_ANDROID_TABLE_ID": "${Table id. eg: com_kpn_epg_ANDROID}",
 	"BIG_QUERY_IOS_TABLE_ID": "${Table id. eg: com_kpn_epg_ANDROID}",